Invincible Napoleon (1804 ship): American privateer & fifth capture

 Invincible became an American privateer based in Salem, Massachusetts under the command of Captain Peter Destebecho, or New York, under the command and ownership of Peter Destebecho, Jr. She was commissioned on 18 December.
 Consequently, there are references to "Invincible, of Salem", or "Invincible of New York".
 She captured 14 or 15 vessels, of which only five reached American ports, in part because she didn't bother to take as prizes a number of small vessels.

 American records report that Invincible captured one ship sailing from Liverpool to Antigua in ballast that she sent into Wilmington.
 This may have been Lady Prevost, of London.
+On March 3, 1814 while sailing towards the Leeward Islands they ran into another ship at 5 am and gave chase.
+After raising the American flag the other ship raised a British ensign they both got into medium range shootout at 7:30 am.
+At 11:30am they both got into musket range and the Invincible raised a red flag.
+The Invincible's crew soon boarded the British ship started an intense close quarters fighting but were beaten back after the British officer rallied his men.
+When the Americans got back on their ship then they both sailed off in opposite directions.
+The damage to the ship was massive much of it to the rigging and hull.
+During the fighting the ship lost 4 men killed, 7 men wounded.
+The British casualties is not known but according to the Americans it was high from the amount of blood rushing from the ship's drainage channels.
+The names of the 4 men killed were Thomas Green, William Barnes, Capt.
+John Heart and Charles Nurse who was African-American.

 Lloyd's List reported on 5 April 1814 that in December the American privateer Invincible Napoleon had captured Prince Regent, Hewson, master, as Prince Regent was sailing from Halifax, Nova Scotia, to Nassau, but had then given Prince Regent up.
 Prince Regent arrived at Nassau on 6 January 1814.
 Before sending Prince Regent on her way, Invincible took Prince Regents armament.

 Invincible captured other vessels as well: